First written in 2009 and published on the now defunct Suffolk Sports Forum

 because of Boxing day

-The first was way back in 1951 in the old division three south with City winning 2-0 at Portman Road.
-It was 9 years before the next Boxing day fixture with Town winning 3-0 at Carrow Road in the old division 2.
+Some may question the laziness or idiocy behind this persistence, but perhaps there’s something deeper driving this tradition.
+Upon closer examination, it turns out that the Boxing day fixture has only occurred 7 times in total.
+The first game took place in 1951 with City winning 2-0 at Portman Road.
+It wasn’t until 9 years later that the next fixture took place, with Town winning 3-0 at Carrow Road in the old division 2.